nodeGame/NDDB/README.md

 It is possible to access and compare nested properties simply separating them with `.`.

-To return the selected items in an array use a `fetch` statement.

 #### Select Examples

 Select all paintings from Dali: